rjwalls/CS4401-notes/2099-01-05-basics_codereuse.md

 (`rdi`).
 Finding these gadgets **_I_**s an art and often involves some manual checking.
 For instance, we can use objdump to look at all of the instructions until we find a useful gadget.
-Fortunately, there are programs already installed in EpicTreasure that make searching for gadgets easier.
+Fortunately, there are programs already installed on the course shell server that make searching for gadgets easier.

 ```
 ROPgadget --binary vuln64 | grep "pop rdi"